thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

  The force deflection diagrams contained in the specific spring type sections may assist understanding of the following discussion.
-Additional information is contained in the section (above) titled SPRING BASICS.
+Additional information is contained in the section (above) titled Spring Basics.

  ODOP:Spring produces information about four points on a compression spring's force - deflection curve.
 Three points are analyzed for an extension spring.
 This information includes length, deflection, force, outside diameter, inside diameter, stress and static factor of safety.
-This information is listed in a compressed format by the REPORT tabs.
+This information is listed in a compressed format by the [Report](../report) tabs.
  The  equations assume that the spring will operate between two load points, named 1  and 2, somewhere in the spring's elastic region.
  It is entirely possible for point 1 to correspond with the spring's free state, or for a  compression spring, point 2 can correspond to the spring's solid condition.
  In fact, because the force-deflection equations don't know anything about the spring's solid condition, point 2 can be set to represent an impossible situation requiring the spring to be compressed beyond solid.
 In this